 Students who have not selected a major are registered as General Studies majors.
 In an effort to assist students in completing degree requirements as efficiently as possible, General Studies students are encouraged to focus on General Education requirements their first semester.
-Students are also encouraged to visit the Office of Career Services to explore career interests and to clarify how their academic program may support their career goals.
+Students are also encouraged to visit an Advising & Career Staff member in Jacket Student Central to explore career interests and to clarify how their academic program may support their career goals.